Studies Show Working Overtime Is Basically Pointless

 So if 60 hours is too much, how many hours per week should we strive for?
 I thought you might ask…

-Another study found that when people worked more than 50 hours, output per hour started to fall. – Economist
+Another study found that when people worked more than 50 hours, output per hour started to fall.
+(See Economist)

-Around 50 hours is the cutoff according to research.
-Here’s what that looks like: 6 am to 4 pm, 7 am to 5 pm, 8 am to 6 pm, or break it into multiple shifts if you prefer, whatever works best.
+Work 6 am to 4 pm, 7 am to 5 pm, 8 am to 6 pm, or break it into multiple shifts if you prefer, whatever works best.
+(Science shows that early shifts have their advantages.)

-DO give yourself at least a day and a half a week to just rest (my rest time is Saturday afternoon and all day Sunday).
-Turn it all off and spend time in the real world, with your family, friends, whatever.
-For goodness sakes man, do some yard work.
+Give yourself at least a day and a half a week to just rest (my rest time is Saturday afternoon and all day Sunday).
+Turn it all off and spend time with your family, friends, and in your community.
+Do some yard work.
 It’s good for the soul.